 Researchers at Duke University, studied frequent binge exposure to alcohol in rats to compare the effects of binge drinking on younger and older rats.
 The animals were given doses of alcohol which were comparable to multiple instances of binge drinking in humans.

 "We are not concerned about college students who only drink one or two drinks every now and then.
-We are concerned about heavy drinkers." lead author Dr. Aaron M. White told Reuters Health.
+We are concerned about heavy drinkers." lead author Dr. Aaron M. White told reporters.
 "The alcohol dose was very high because we don't know what is an appropriate dose, so we want to show an effect if one is present."

 "We believe that the adolescent brain is more vulnerable to the neurotoxic effects of alcohol than the adult brain." he said.
 Alcohol was found to impair activity in the brain receptors responsible for memory and learning.

 Later Memory LossResearchers gave the adolescent rats alcohol in a binge pattern where they received a lot of alcohol one day, then they had a day off.
 This was repeated over a 20-day period.

 After a 20-day break, the rats were tested in mazes to determine their basic motor and memory skills.
 The "binge drinking" adolescent rats were compared with adult rats that were also given high amounts of alcohol, and to both adult and adolescent rats that were not exposed to binge drinking.